KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 A *bufferView* represents a subset of data in a buffer, defined by an integer offset into the buffer specified in the `byteOffset` property, a `byteLength` property to specify length of the buffer view.
-The bufferView also defines a `target` property to indicate the target data type, either ARRAY_BUFFER, ELEMENT_ARRAY_BUFFER, or an object describing animation or skinning target data.
-This enables the implementation to readily create and populate the buffers in memory.
+When buffer view has a `target` property, its data could be directly fed into appropriate GPU buffer: either ARRAY_BUFFER or ELEMENT_ARRAY_BUFFER.

 The following example defines two buffer views: the first is an ELEMENT_ARRAY_BUFFER, which holds the indices for an indexed triangle set, and the second is an ARRAY_BUFFER that holds the vertex data for the triangle set.